badsyntax/server-tools/rescue/README.md

 # RESCUE

 Hetzner provides a pretty handy rescue system which allows you to re-install your operating system, as well as partition your disk and setup RAID.
+(See http://wiki.hetzner.de/index.php/Installimage/en)

 For our setup, we have 2 x 2TB disks.
 We want to use 128GB in RAID-1 for the host operation system and leave the reset unparitioned (for now).